winesapOS/winesapOS/UPGRADES.md

 - Add improved compatibility with community Steam Deck apps.
 - Add Wayland support for KDE Plasma.
 - Change 'crudini' package to use the newer 'python-crudini' package instead.
+- Add support for iPhone file transfers and Internet tethering.

 ## 3.2.1 to 3.3.0